ragnarlotus/vue-flux-docs/docs/documentation-6/Components/VueFlux.md

 }
 ```

-This way you can customize considerably the caption's slot with any data you need.
+This way you can customize considerably the [caption's slot](Complements/FluxCaption/#templating) with any data you need and reach it easily.

-## Size
+### Size

 The slider size is defined the following way.